No-one now is a greater believer in therapy than me. But hitherto there's been one huge problem with talking cures: finding the right therapist.

 So thank heavens for welldoing.org's bespoke therapist directory.
 It is a way of replicating that personal recommendation: you know far more about your therapist before you sign up who in turn knows far more about you and your needs.
 Had it existed when I was looking for a therapist, it would have saved me heartache, money and time.

 While some aspects of the internet positively damage our wellbeing – there's new evidence about how Facebook can lower our mood for example, by leaving us with that uncomfortable feeling that we have been time-wasting – it is also clear that new ways of connecting will become increasingly key to our good mental health.

 While welldoing.org can match you with a therapist, Moodscope.com is a useful tool for monitoring my mental wellbeing.
 Each morning I can measure my emotional state giving me a Moodscope score: a percentage between 0 and 100, indicating how happy you are.
 The website stores your scores every day and plot them on a graph so you can track your ups and downs as time goes by.

 Luckily, my mood has stabilised sufficiently that Sarah and I ended our therapy last year, after two years.
 Since then, I feel I have my Black Dog on tight leash.
 Therapy taught me to be easier on myself, and to find a more compassionate voice.
 I only wish I hadn't had to endure two breakdowns and too many wasted years before realising what an immensely powerful tool therapy can be.

 Rachel Kelly's memoir, Black Rainbow: How Words Healed Me: My Journey Through Depression, is published by Hodder & Stoughton and is available for purchase on Amazon.
-The Black Rainbow app is available for download on the Apple App store and Google App store for £1.49.
+The Black Rainbow app is available for download on the Apple App store.
 All author proceeds to SANE and United Response.
 Follow Rachel @rache_Kelly or visit www.blackrainbow.org.uk